ashn-dot-dev/site/thoughts/2021-12-10-start-wars-kotor-notes.md

 so you travel to Korriban only to learn that you can't access the map until you prove your worthiness Sith Academy headmaster.
-To prove your wordiness you tackle a number of small sub-missions, one of which involves investigating a tomb where the previous (now excited) headmaster of the academy is hiding.
+To prove your wordiness you tackle a number of small sub-missions, one of which involves investigating a tomb where the previous (now exciled) headmaster of the academy is hiding.
 While investigating you are captured and have a small side-quest that ends with you killing the previous headmaster and saving another captured student (at least that's how I did the quest in my playthrough).
 The long-term progression of the